Credit One Bank Credit Cards

-Credit One Bank® Unsecured Platinum Visa® is primarily for rebuilding or building credit, without paying a security deposit.
+Credit One Bank® Unsecured Visa® with Cash Back Rewards is primarily for rebuilding or building credit, without paying a security deposit.
 Your account activity is reported to the three major credit bureaus so that over time, you can increase your credit rating.

-The annual fee is determined by your credit and will be $0 to $75 the first year and $0 to $99 thereafter.
+The annual fee is determined by your credit and will be $0 to $99 the first year and $0 to $99 thereafter.
 Your first-year annual fee will be deducted from your initial credit line.
 After that, the annual fee is split into 12 equal payments, with one payment billed each month.
-The APR will be 19.74% to 25.74%.
+The APR will be 17.99% to 23.99% Variable rate.

-Like the Credit One Bank® Visa® Credit Card, you get to choose your card design and you get other benefits such as the following:
+Like the Credit One Bank® Visa® Credit Card with Cash Back Rewards, you get to choose your card design and you get other benefits such as the following: